VOLTTRON/volttron/docs/source/driver-framework/master-driver/master-driver.rst

 Converting Old Style Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The new Master Driver no longer supports the old style of device configuration.
+The new Platform Driver no longer supports the old style of device configuration.
 The old `device_list` setting is ignored.

-To simplify updating to the new format `scripts/update_master_driver_config.py` is provide to automatically update to the new configuration format.
+To simplify updating to the new format `scripts/update_platform_driver_config.py` is provide to automatically update to the new configuration format.

 With the platform running run:

 .. code-block:: bash

-    python scripts/update_master_driver_config.py <old configuration> <output>
+    python scripts/update_platform_driver_config.py <old configuration> <output>

 old_configuration`` is the main configuration file in the old format.
 The script automatically modifies the driver files to create references to CSV files and adds the CSV files with the appropriate name.